 This way, you can use + and - in combination with a number to add to or subtract from a numeric search.

 Searching within a numeric range, such as a date range

 Use double tilde characters (~~) in the search string to search within a range.

-For example, to search for files with a release date between Jan 1 2011 and Dec 31 2011, your search string would look like this:
+For example, to search for files with a release date between Jan 1 2011 and Dec 31 2011, use the following search string: